Why Is My Internet So Slow? Your Ultimate Guide to Speeding Up

 Use QoS settings

-Many routers have quality of service (or QoS) features that allow you to control how your network prioritizes certain types of data.
+Nearly all routers have a quality of service (or QoS) component that allows you to control how your network prioritizes certain types of data.
 That way, you can make sure your streaming data always gets first access to available bandwidth for smooth playback.

-Not all routers have adjustable QoS, but if your router does have them, you’ll find the controls in your router’s user interface.
+Not all routers have adjustable QoS, but if your router does, you’ll find the controls in your router’s web interface.

 Pro tip: How to log in to a router